OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 ## Whitelisting vs blacklisting

-It is a common mistake to use black list validation in order to try to detect possibly dangerous characters and patterns like the apostrophe `'` character, the string `1=1`, or the `<script>` tag, but this is a massively flawed approach as it is trivial for an attacker to bypass by such filters.
+It is a common mistake to use black list validation in order to try to detect possibly dangerous characters and patterns like the apostrophe `'` character, the string `1=1`, or the `<script>` tag, but this is a massively flawed approach as it is trivial for an attacker to bypass such filters.

 Plus, such filters frequently prevent authorized input, like `O'Brian`, where the `'` character is fully legitimate.
 For more information on XSS filter evasion please see the [this wiki page](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet).